-The Rougarou, also known as the loup-garou, is essentially Louisiana's bayou-dwelling werewolf, and is a prominent figure in Cajun folklore.
-It is most often described as having a human body with the head of a wolf or dog, with glowing red eyes and razor sharp teeth.
+The Rougarou, also known as the loup-garou, is essentially Louisiana's bayou-dwelling werewolf, and it's a prominent figure in Cajun folklore.
+It is most often described as having a human body with the head of a wolf or dog, with glowing red eyes and razor-sharp teeth.
 Variations also associate it with animals such as pigs, cows, and chickens, due to the fact that wolves are not often seen in the area.

 Local stories say the Rougarou roams the streets at night, antagonizing people to attack it.
-When the first drop of blood is drawn, they return to human form and tell the attacker who they really are.
+When the first drop of blood is drawn, the creature returns to human form and tells the attacker who it really is.
 If this witness tells anyone about this encounter within a year and a day, they will become a Rougarou themselves.
 Other variations say a Rougarou can turn their victims merely by making eye contact.

-The story of the Rougarou supposedly changed once French immigrants—or possibly also French Canadian immigrants—came to live in the area which is now Louisiana.
+The story of the Rougarou supposedly changed once French immigrants—or possibly also French-Canadian immigrants—came to live in the area that is now Louisiana.
 Across French Louisiana, it is a very common legend, and most Louisiana natives are very familiar with at least the name, if nothing else.

 The Rougarou is also thought to be nothing more than a bogeyman story to scare children or Catholics into obedience.
 Children are told by their elders to behave or else the Rougarou will get them.
 Catholics are told it will hunt down and kill them if they don't obey Lent.
 And speaking of scaring Catholics, one French Catholic myth claims that in order for someone to turn into a Rougarou, they must break Lent seven years in a row.
 But as someone who lives in Louisiana and knows many Catholics who break Lent, I'm not so sure about this myth's validity.